-The most beautiful photo locations in Bavaria
+Bavaria: The 25 most beautiful photo locations

 The high mountains, many lakes and gorgeous old towns make Bavaria one of the most scenic federal states of Germany.
 But what are the most beautiful photo locations in Bavaria?
 Which places are a must see for photographers?
 Apart from well-known sights like Neuschwanstein Castle, the Zugspitze or the old town of Bamberg there are many more insider tips for photographers, such as the Barmsee.